 Self-injury should not be ignored or punished.

 Sometimes self-injury is viewed as attention-seeking or a means for manipulation and the decision is made to ignore the behaviour.
 Though self-injury is often kept hidden, in some cases, when an individual is intentionally displaying recent wounds, it may be about getting attention.
 We need to keep in mind that it is a basic human need to communicate and receive attention.
 In other words, to connect with people.
 A more helpful response might be to consider why the individual is seeking connection in such a drastic manner.
 What message are they trying to send?

 Just as ignoring the behaviour is not helpful, neither are responses of judgement, hysterics, anger, or punishment.
 These reactions often shut down communication and result in the individual going further underground with their self-injury.
 Maintain a demeanor that is calm, unassuming, and compassionate.

 Moving past self-injury involves learning to tolerate difficult emotions.

 Most people who self-injure have great difficulty understanding and tolerating the full range of their emotions.
-They just know when they feel bad and are in a rush to change that feeling, self-injury does this.
+They just know that self-injury helps when they’re in a rush to change their negative feelings.
 The goal is to help these individuals be able to sit with and express their emotions in a multitude of healthy ways rather than pushing those feelings down with the action of self-injury.

 Individuals who self-injure need adults in their lives who get it.
-Who won’t judge or get angry, but will be there to support and validate them.
-When youth sense that they no longer have to keep their self-injury a secret and have guidance for their journey, positive change is more likely to occur.
+They need those who won’t judge or get angry but will be there to support and validate them.
+When youth sense they no longer have to keep their self-injury a secret and have guidance for their journey, positive change is more likely to occur.

 How would you advise the parent of a teen who self-injures?
-Many have been in these shoes or know someone who has.
+Many have been in these shoes or know someone who has experience with self-injury.
 What do you think are the most important things to know about self-injury?